 Arriving at the InterContinental Sanctuary Cove Resort after a long drive was total bliss.
 As I turned into Manor Circle I was immediately overtaken by a feeling of calm.

-After five hours driving I was very happy to get out of my vehicle and hand the keys to the valet.
+After five hours driving, I was very happy to get out of my vehicle and hand the keys to the valet.
 There is no better feeling than walking away from a car and leaving both vehicle and luggage to an attendant.

-Also, more importantly, on my own I have a tendency to get lost.
-Without Mr GG directing me, and with 100 metres to transverse, I would be sure to go in the complete opposite direction.
+Also, more importantly, on my own, I have a tendency to get lost.
+Without Mr. GG directing me, and with 100 meters to transverse, I would be sure to go in the complete opposite direction.

-As anticipated our bags had arrived ahead of us and were placed in the oversized walk in wardrobe.
+As anticipated our bags had arrived ahead of us and were placed in the oversized walk-in wardrobe.
 The room was incredibly spacious!
 We had a balcony with a glorious view over the tree lined beach lagoon.